James Hall (singer)

-James Vincent Hall (born January 2, 1968, in Harris County, Texas, United States) is an American rock singer and guitarist, best known for his gothic-style lyrics, distinctive voice, eccentric behavior and eclectic compositions.
+James Vincent Hall (born January 2, 1968, in Harris County, Texas, United States) is an American rock singer and guitarist, best known for his gothic-style lyrics, distinctive voice, avant-garde performances and eclectic compositions.

 Early career – Mary My Hope and solo

 Before launching his solo career in 1990, James Hall was the singer for Atlanta band, Mary My Hope, which released one album entitled Museum in 1989, and one EP, 1990's Suicide Kings, both on RCA/Silvertone.
 An expanded version of Suicide Kings appeared at the same time, called Monster Is Bigger Than The Man.
 This contained, in addition to the unreleased material and Museum album cuts, two live tracks recorded at the Princess Charlotte in Leicester, England.
 In 1993, Hall's My Love, Sex, and Spirit was put out by Daemon Records, Indigo Girl Amy Ray's co-op effort.
 Three singles were released from My Love, Sex, and Spirit, each containing non-album tracks.
 Subsequently, he signed to Geffen Records, and in 1996 his album, Pleasure Club, was released.
 In 1994, he contributed a trumpet part to the songs "Fugitive" and "Touch Me Fall", from the Indigo Girls' album, Swamp Ophelia.